Daniel-KM/Omeka-S-module-Verovio/README.md

 [Verovio]:

-* Copyright 2014-2019, Swiss RISM Office
+* Copyright 2014-2025, Swiss RISM Office

 Module Verovio for Omeka S:

-* Copyright Daniel Berthereau, 2019-2021
+* Copyright Daniel Berthereau, 2019-2025

-First version of this module was built for [Fachhochschule Nordwestschweiz], University of Applied Sciences and Arts, Basel Academy of Music, Academy of Music, [Schola Cantorum Basiliensis].
+First and next versions of this module was built for [Fachhochschule Nordwestschweiz], University of Applied Sciences and Arts, Basel Academy of Music, Academy of Music, [Schola Cantorum Basiliensis].